-On returning to the UK he tried to gain a position in the kitchens of Londons’ hotels and restaurants, but at sixteen this proved too daunting a task.
-Undeterred he spent the next decade learning the rudiments of French cuisine from books, and worked in various different jobs to fund his trips to France.
+On returning to the UK he tried to gain a position in the kitchens of London’s hotels and restaurants, but at sixteen this proved too daunting a task.
+Undeterred, he spent the next decade learning the rudiments of French cuisine from books, and worked in various different jobs to fund his trips to France.

-In the early days at the Fat Duck one of the books he read during that time was On Food and Cooking, by Harold McGee.
+In the early days at the Fat Duck, one of the books he read during that time was On Food and Cooking, by Harold McGee.
 The book McGee wrote questioned the fundamental rules of kitchen traditions.
-The theories within the book turned the cooking methods and processes that Heston had practiced previously completely on its head.
+The theories within the book turned the cooking methods and processes that Heston had practised previously completely on its head.
 Intrigued by this, Heston began a journey exploring further the science of food and the effects of smell and taste on the palate, the senses, the memory and the emotions.

 His papers written in partnership with the University of Reading awarded him an Honorary Doctorate of Science in 2006.
-His Television Programme ‘Heston Blumenthal – In Search of Perfection’ was awarded a GQ Glenfiddich award in 2007 and was nominated for a BAFTA in 2008, in addition “Feast” with Channel 4 was also Bafta nominated in 2010.
+His Television Programme ‘Heston Blumenthal – In Search of Perfection’ was awarded a GQ Glenfiddich award in 2007 and was nominated for a BAFTA in 2008, in addition Feast with Channel 4 was also BAFTA-nominated in 2010.

-In 2007 he was voted The Best Restaurant in Britain by the customers of the UK Good Food Guide and in 2008/2009/2010/11 was accredited a 10/10, the highest score in the guide awarded by both readers and inspectors.
+In 2007, he was voted The Best Restaurant in Britain by the customers of the UK Good Food Guide and in 2008/2009/2010/11 was accredited a 10/10, the highest score in the guide awarded by both readers and inspectors.

 2011 saw the launch of Heston’s first restaurant to open outside of Bray.
 Dinner by Heston Blumenthal, a brasserie style restaurant with a menu inspired by Historic British dishes opened at The Mandarin Oriental, Hyde Park on the 31st January 2011 and was warmly received to great critical acclaim including a Michelin Star in its first year.